thin-edge/thin-edge.io/docs/src/operate/c8y/connect.md

     Service mosquitto not found.
 Install mosquitto to use this command.
 ```

-mosquitto server has not been installed on the system and it is required to run this command, refer to [How to install thin-edge.io?](../../install/index.md) to install mosquitto and try again.
+mosquitto server has not been installed on the system and it is required to run this command, refer to the [install guide](../../install/index.md) to install mosquitto and try again.